mbudisic/MA563-S20/syllabus.md

 In class, you are expected to work on assigned problems, discuss, ask questions, and otherwise participate.
 If I notice that you haven't spoken in a while, I will call on you to answer a question.
 To prepare, read the assigned material/notes ahead of the class.

+I expect you to attend all the lectures.
+If you are absent, please send me an e-mail with a heads-up.
+You may be additionally required to peer-grade projects or even some other assignments.

 ### Quizzes

 Once per week, on Monday, there will be a quick one-question quiz at the beginning of the class.
 The purpose is to test the vocabulary/definitions from the previous week's material and the reading assigned for the Monday's class.

+If you miss the class, there will be no way of making up the quiz.
+I will drop everyone's 3 lowest grades to allow for unexpected/unexcused absences.

 ### Homeworks

-There will be at least 6 homework, requiring you to perform either pen-and-pencil calculations, or computational analysis of some problems.
-All homeworks are due in the last week of the semester.
-You can submit them earlier though (as soon as you complete them), especially if you would like to have feedback on them ahead of the exams.
+There will be at least 6 homework, requiring you to perform either pen-and-pencil calculations, or computational analysis of some problems. **All homeworks are due in the last week of the semester.** You can submit them earlier though (as soon as you complete them), especially if you would like to have feedback on them ahead of the exams.

 ### Project